 Army United Football Club

 The club was known as Royal Thai Army until November 2010.
-Despite finishing bottom of the Thai League 1 in 2010 they managed to regain their top-flight status after winning Group B of the Thai League Play-off in 2011.
+Despite finishing bottom of the Thai Leagues 1 in 2010 they managed to regain their top-flight status after winning Group B of the Thai Leagues Play-off in 2011.

 Army United represent the Royal Thai Army and have traditionally been Thailand’s yo-yo club along with the Navy and Police clubs.
 Up until 2010 and the name change from the Royal Thai Army to Army United, the club lacked support and had dwindling crowds, mainly supported by Army personnel shipped in for the games.